luizbertucciborges/fes4channels/README.md

 ### Modules and Connections

-To develop electrostimulation hardware, it is necessary a module to increase voltage (Boost), a module to manipulate the signal (H-bridge) and a module for data processing.
+To develop electrostimulation hardware, it is necessary a module to voltage amplification (Boost), a module to signal manipulation (H-bridge) and a module for data processing.

 ![MontagemHardware](https://user-images.githubusercontent.com/75434453/161472988-60682ab0-1fb1-44a5-afe8-ff088ba89f04.png)